 Best Brunch Spots in Winston-Salem When Visiting Wake Forest University

-Our city has some tasty brunch spots to explore whether you’re in town for Parents Weekend, a football game or many of the other events held at Wake Forest throughout the year.
 To make the cut, the focus was on local so you can get the real vibe of our city.
+All of these eateries are an easy 5 to 10 minute drive from the James Bond Hidden Cottage.
 Naturally, Southern inspired dishes take center stage on many of the menus.
 So grab a seat and enjoy a delicious meal at one of these popular eateries.

 1. Mary’s Gourmet Diner – Cheeful and hip, this diner has great energy and Mary made her name in town specializing in breakfast with a big menu of American classics that shine a light on local ingredients.
 Try Mary’s famous biscuits and gravy or one of her signature grits bowls.
 Pair it with one of the creative mimosa flavors like Apple Pie or Niki’s Pickles Red Eye.